203. Some Uses of Philosophy in the Wake of George Floyd’s Murder, Part 2: Sartre on Racism

 The Oxford Advanced Learner’s Dictionary defines entitlement as “the official right to have or do something.”
 For example, one may be justly entitled to worker’s compensation, social security, or property.
 But many think they are entitled to have or do something when, in fact, their entitlement is not justified.
 “White entitlement” is meant to denote one form of unjust entitlement.
 It refers to white people who think that, just because they are white, they have a right to do or take something when they do not.

 Reports of individual white entitlement are currently in the public eye.
-Viral footage of Amy Cooper, Lisa Alexander, Robert Larkin, “Kroger Karen”, Tamara Harriman, Lee Jefers, Anthony Brennan III, Lena Hernandez, “Walmart Wendy”, Michael Henkel, Kathy Jenkins and many others show white people acting as if they are completely entitled to condemn, judge, exclude, attack, threaten, and demean Blacks and those who support them.
+Viral footage of Miya Ponsetto, Amy Cooper, Lisa Alexander, Robert Larkin, “Kroger Karen”, Tamara Harriman, Lee Jefers, Anthony Brennan III, Lena Hernandez, “Walmart Wendy”, Michael Henkel, Kathy Jenkins and many others show white people acting as if they are completely entitled to condemn, judge, exclude, attack, threaten, and demean Blacks and those who support them.
 They act as if the world is theirs to alter at will: everyone will bend to their selfish demands, their narratives will drown out all others, they will harm with impunity, their prejudice will stand for knowledge, and no one will dare judge them as they fight the good fight.
 Many of them act quite differently as they lose their jobs, face widespread public humiliation, and, in some cases, are arrested.

 The Netflix documentary 13th (2016) by Ava DuVernay (see the trailer here) offers us various ways to see white institutional entitlement as well: “DuVernay contends that slavery has been perpetuated since the end of the American Civil War through criminalizing behavior and enabling police to arrest poor freedmen and force them to work for the state under convict leasing; suppression of African Americans by disenfranchisement, lynchings, and Jim Crow; politicians declaring a war on drugs that weighs more heavily on minority communities and, by the late 20th century, mass incarceration of people of color in the United States.
 She examines the prison-industrial complex and the emerging detention-industrial complex, discussing how much money is being made by corporations from such incarcerations” (Wikipedia).
-If these causal connections are sound, then we have reasons to see white entitlement as something present to some extent in the police, the prison system, the media, politics, and the very foundations of our country via the institutions of slavery.
+If these causal connections are sound, then we have reasons to see white entitlement as something present to some extent in the police, the prison system, the media, politics, religion (see an interesting article on religion and racism here), economics, and the very foundations of our country via the institutions of slavery.
 And such foundations have enabled systemic racism that supports individual acts of white entitlement like those mentioned above.

 These people who act so entitled assume deep down that everything has been given to them as their white birthright—but they are not noble.
 Of course, they have enjoyed the benefits of systemic racism and white privilege which has helped perpetuate their delusion of aristocratic superiority.
 And they have used Blacks to stifle their anxieties at their inception by persuading themselves that their place in the world has been marked out in advance, that it awaits them, and that tradition gives them the right to occupy it.
 No matter what they do they remain at the top; no matter what the Blacks do they remain at the bottom.
 To this end, they find the existence of Blacks absolutely necessary.
 Otherwise to whom would they be superior?
 But time goes by and then, much to their surprise and dismay, they find their much deserved success elusive.
 Most of them realize they possess neither land, nor house, nor castle, having only some ready cash and a few securities in the bank.
 They become afflicted with existential anxiety.
-But, rather than face their freedom, take responsibility, and grow as authentic human beings, they seek to stabilize their fixed status through racist acts that will vindicate their superiority.
+But, rather than face their freedom, take responsibility, and grow as authentic human beings, these cowards seek to stabilize their fixed status through racist ideas and acts that vindicate their image of superiority.
 Many of these acts, made out of desperation, are as reckless as they are self-defeating as current events have shown.
 It is important to remember that if it is not Blacks it will be the immigrants or some other group they will hate for stealing what they think is rightfully theirs.
 Thus we see that white entitlement is, in short, a fear of the human condition.

 An Existential Lens on Reform